zulip/zulip/docs/translating.md

 to declare the appropriate keys in the resource file and then include the `count` in the context.

+Note: Make sure that you don't use handlebars within the block of text enclosed by `{{#tr}}{{/tr}}`.
+The reason is that in most templating languages, handlebars are used as variable placeholders.
+Due to this, translatable the string becomes different when the correct value of the variable is substituted.
+The translatable strings are captured by a preprocessor and doesn't substitude variables with values.
+We also have a linter, tools/check-frontend-i18n, to disallow such patterns, so the Travis build will not pass if the linter finds this pattern.

 ## Transifex config

 The config file that maps the resources from Zulip to Transifex is